 b.2.
-Challenging corporate activities concerning climate change b.2.1.
-Securities Fraud, Consumer Protection, Environmental, and Anti-Racketeering Laws: State Attorneys General investigations into Exxon and potentially others for misleading the public and investors about the threats of climate change http://blogs.law.columbia.edu/climatechange/2016/04/09/our-childrens-trust-suit-against-us-government-surmounts-litigation-hurdle/ (last accessed on Apr.
-19, 2016).
+Challenging corporate action or inaction concerning climate threats b.2.1.
+Securities Fraud, Consumer Protection, and Environmental Laws: State Attorneys General investigations into Exxon and potentially others for misleading the public and investors about the threats of climate change